What Tests Are Available For Discovering Dental Toxicity? – Read Posts 8 and 9. This is Post 8.

 I was astonished and shocked to read that ‘medically unexplained symptoms’ are so common in the NHS, accounting for up to 45% of all GP appointments and half of all new visits to hospital clinics in the UK.
 (2019).

 There was hope that electronic medical record-keeping introduced, (EMR), would reduce failings of care, but was plagued with errors and delays since launching in the NHS, 2002.
-Streamlining had little effect where NHS clinicians had for 5 years failed to access online the scans taken AND use the printed paper patient medical paper scans that had also been provided which showed suggestive evidence of a well-known life threatening disease, let alone inform the patient of it.
+Streamlining had little effect where NHS clinicians had for 5 years failed to access online the scans taken AND use the printed paper patient medical paper scans that had also been provided by the diagnostic team, which showed suggestive evidence of a well-known life threatening disease, let alone inform the patient of it.
 It was scandalous and negligent.

 Patient Safety Charity, Action Against Medical Accidents, consider making better use of technology to aid diagnosis would help enormously.

-Now in the age of AI, artificial intelligence, where trials indicate better results for preliminary diagnosis by robots rather than GP’s, could a robot cope with the 100 or so symptoms presented by the patient experienced, 24/7?
+Now in the age of AI, artificial intelligence, where trials indicate better results for preliminary diagnosis by robots rather than GP’s, could a robot cope with the 100 or so symptoms presented by the patient being experienced 24/7?
 Presumably AI diagnosis is only being as good as the organisation programming the system?

 The NHS services are so limited, their resources stretched.
 There may be alternative health care providers who can help to diagnose symptoms where the NHS cannot provide a diagnosis and private clinicians that actually look for the root causes by treating the whole body and not a specialist examination of only part of the body as the NHS departmental consultants are employed to do.